nick-youngblut/SIPSim/README.md

 If you use SIPSim, please cite:

 > Youngblut, ND, Buckley DH.
-Evaluating the accuracy of DNA stable isotope probing. submitted.
+Evaluating the accuracy of DNA stable isotope probing. doi: https://doi.org/10.1101/138719

 # INSTALLATION